Today, JavaScript is a general-purpose language. This means it can be executed in a wide variety of environments.

 Mobile Applications

-Frameworks like React Native allow for the development of native mobile applications using JavaScript.
+Frameworks like React Native allow developing native mobile applications using JavaScript.

-React Native translates JavaScript code into native components, providing a user experience similar to that of applications written in Swift or Kotlin.
+React Native translates JavaScript code into native components, offering a user experience similar to applications written in Swift or Kotlin.

 Automation